FROM THE CLERGY

 30th September 2001 Guy Owen Charles Brazier

-Guy, like Phoebe baptised 2 months earlier, also had a good
+Guy, like Phoebe baptised 2 months earlier, also had a good pair of lungs.
+Must be the Swyre air.

 PETS SERVICE

-of 2nd September.
-Nevertheless some pets were blessed, and thanks given to
+Unfortunately only a few came to this Service on the evening of 2nd September.
+Nevertheless some pets were blessed, and thanks given to God for them and their excellent behaviour (at least at the Service).

 Anthony Ashwell